-2. Provide Justification as to why you (the student) should be allowed an exception to this policy or deadline.
-This justification may include a timeline of events, medical documentation, supporting statements, or other as applicable consideration.
+- Clearly Identify the Issue Provide Justification as to why you (the student) should be allowed an exception to this policy or deadline.
+This justification may include a timeline of events, medical documentation, supporting statements, or other as applicable m asking to be a n exception to the following policy or deadline (please describe): se provide a comp olete explanation of why this exception sh ould he considered: S tudent Signature Date

+Please provide complete and thorough explanation and documentation of the reasons for your request to ensure speedy consideration.
 Lack of information may result in delays or denials of the request.
-You may attached any necessary documentation to this petition.
-UIN E-MAIL ADDRESS TODAY'S DATE LAST NAME, FIRST NAME, MIDDLE INITIAL EXPECTED GRADUATION TERM DEGREE IN PROGRESS (MS, MA, PhD, etc.) TERM OF ADMISSION I am asking to be an exception to the following policy or deadline (please describe): Please provide a complete explanation of why this exception should be considered:

-Please provide complete and thorough explanation and documentation of the reasons for your request to ensure speedy
+You may attached any necessary documentation to this